fbpx

 Kerið Crater Golden Circle Iceland

-Interesting geology: Most of the volcanic rock you see in Iceland is black, so why is the rock surrounding Kerið Crater red?
 Geologically speaking, Kerið Crater is quite young and therefore the iron deposits in the rock are, for lack of a better term, fresh.
 Geologists believe that this was once a volcano, and after its eruption the lava drained out, causing it to collapse and eventually fill with water.
-The water level fluctuates throughout the seasons and gets its piercing hue from minerals that seep from the surrounding into the water.
+The water level fluctuates throughout the seasons and gets its piercing hue from minerals that seep from the rock into the water.

-Fair warning: Many of the pictures you’ll see of this crater on the Internet have been heavily edited – with the colors being enhanced to an unnatural level of saturation.
+Fair warning: Many of the pictures you’ll see of this crater on the internet have been heavily edited, with the colors being enhanced to an unnatural level of saturation.
 While still very beautiful and colorful in real life, just beware that it may not look quite as vibrant as some photos may have you believe.

 Rye bread tasting in Iceland

-In Netflix’s original series, Down to Earth, Efron explores sustainability in different places around the world, and it just so happens that the first episode takes place in Iceland and includes a visit to Laugarvatn Fontana.
+In Netflix’s original series, Down to Earth, Efron explores sustainability in different places around the world.
+And it just so happens that the first episode takes place in Iceland and includes a visit to Laugarvatn Fontana.

-Situated on the shores of Lake Laugarvatn this resort is most well-known for its lakefront baths that are heated by geothermal energy.
+Situated on the shores of Lake Laugarvatn, this resort is most well-known for its lakefront baths that are heated by geothermal energy.
 While the hot pots looked nice enough, we had a packed day planned and passed on a soak (though if you have a flexible itinerary, go for it!).

 Instead, we opted to experience geothermal energy in a different way: by tasting bread that has been baked underground using the power of the hot springs that lie just below the earth’s surface.